 Another great feature: You can force people to first make a copy for themselves before they access a Google document.
-No more people messing up your files or requesting access!
-Just find the word “edit” in the sharing link and replace it with “copy”.
+No more people messing up your files or requesting access per email!
+Just find the word “edit” towards the end of the sharing link and replace it with “copy”.

 If you don’t find the word “edit” in a link, you need to change the sharing settings first.
 Learn how in this quick and easy step-by-step guide: How to force visitors to make a copy of a Google document by Teton Science.

 Google Keep.
 You can create and save notes, checklists, drawings, or use it as a voice-to-text tool.
 Save your terrific ideas as soon as they pop up wherever you might be!
 In this YouTube video, you’ll find a quick walk-through of how to use it.
 It’s really easy.

 Google Keep let’s you save online finds, too.
 You can use a Chrome browser extension to do so.